Special Education: Childhood Program (XCE)

 - Completion of a special application (available from the department or download from http://graduateschool.buffalostate.edu/supplemental-application-materials).

-- The ability to speak English and Spanish, and an oral interview (for bilingual exceptional individuals certificate program applicants only).
+- The ability to speak English and Spanish, and complete an oral interview (for Special Education: Bilingual Certificate Program applicants only).

 In addition, all applicants should review the Admission to a Graduate Program section in this catalog.

 Successful completion of the undergraduate program in exceptional education at Buffalo State is not a guarantee of admission to a graduate program.
 A point system based on the above criteria is used to evaluate applicants.
 Applicants with the highest point totals are admitted to the program each admission period.
 Only students admitted to the major (as majors or premajors) may take courses other than EXE 500.